aramis-lab/clinicadl/README.md

 By default the extracted labels are only AD and CN, as OASIS database do not include MCI patients.
 To include them add `--diagnoses AD CN MCI sMCI pMCI` at the end of the command.

-The full list of options available for `tsvtool getlabels` is here:

 <details>
 <summary>
-clinicadl tsvtool getlabels -h
+The full list of options available for `tsvtool getlabels` can be available with this command: `clinicadl tsvtool getlabels -h`
 </summary>

 ```{.sourceCode .bash}